pranay71/sentinel-usecase-series/README.md

 # sentinel-usecase-series
-Real-world Microsoft Sentinel use cases powered by KQL &amp; XDR.
-Plug, detect, and defend.
+Welcome to my personal collection of real-world Microsoft Sentinel detections, automation, and analytics rules powered by KQL and XDR signals.
+Each use case includes:
+📊 KQL detection logic
+⚠️ Scenario explanation
+⚙️ Optional workbooks/playbooks